 2.3 From a problem to a reviewable question: Question generation and formulation

-As potential questions are generated and review teams are formed there will be a final process of question formulation.
-There is no set formal process for this but the critical elements are set out in this section.
+As potential questions are generated, and review teams are formed, there will be a final process of question formulation.
+There is no set formal process for this, but some critical elements are set out in this section.

 - a Systematic Review question must be answerable using scientific methodology, otherwise relevant primary studies are unlikely to have been conducted

-- the question should be generated by, or at least in collaboration with, relevant decision-makers (or organisations) for whom the question is real, to ensure its utility to inform.
+- the question should be generated by, or at least in collaboration with, relevant decision-makers (or organisations) for whom the question is real, to ensure its validity to inform.

 - definitions of the structural elements of the question (see next section) are critical to the subsequent process because they generate the terms used in the literature search and determine relevance (eligibility) criteria.